JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 <br>

-# 🧠 My USP: I can create Moats for any Company, Service & Market – in Days
+# 🧠 My USP: I create Moats for any Company, Service & Market.

 A moat, in business strategy, is a sustainable competitive advantage that protects a company's market position and profitability from competitors – just like medieval castle moats protected against invaders.
 The term was popularized by Warren Buffett, who prioritizes investing in companies with strong moats.